scopecreepsoap/scope-simulator/README.md

 * **JSON-Based Question Configuration:** Test questions, diagrams, and contextual data are all defined in `public/questions.json`, making it simple to modify, add, or reorder test flows.
 * **Abstract Design Philosophy:** Utilizes simplified, abstract shapes and layouts in its diagrams to isolate and test core UX principles without the distraction of realistic content.
 * **Immersive Interface:** A full-screen, dark-themed UI minimizes distractions and focuses the user on the interactive challenge.
-* **Future Roadmap:** Key planned enhancements include an AI-powered results summary, a system for loading external test configurations, and opt-in research data collection.
+* **Future Roadmap:** Key planned enhancements include a results analytics dashboard and an AI-powered summary.
 For a complete overview of future features and project direction, please see the [`ROADMAP.md`](ROADMAP.md) file.

 ## 🚀 Getting Started

 To get the SCOPE Simulator up and running on your local machine: